jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 # Native Format Data Dictionaries

+When ingesting Tweet data the main object is the _Tweet Object_, which is a _parent_ object to many _child_ objects.
+For example, all Tweets include a User object that describe who authored the Tweet.
+If you are working with an oject is a Retweet or Quoted Tweet, then that object will contain two Tweet objects, complete with two User objects.
+If the Tweet is geo-tagged, there will be location and place objects included.
+Every Tweet includes a _entities_ object that encapsulates arrays of hashtags, user mentions, URLs, cashtags, and native media.
+If the Tweet has at lease one native photo, then there is an _extended_entities_ object with metadata for up to four photos.

+These objects are encoded using JavaScript Object Notation (JSON).
+JSON describes objects as a hierachy of objects and attributes.

 Below you will find Data Dictionaries for fundamental Twitter objects that make up a Tweet:

-+ Tweet - Also referred to as a 'Status' object, 'root-level' attributes, _parent_ of other objects.
++ [Tweet](#tweet) - Also referred to as a 'Status' object, 'root-level' attributes, _parent_ of other objects.
   + [User](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/User_JSON_Native.md) - Twitter Account level metadata.
   + [Entities](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/Entities_JSON_Native.md) - Contains arrays of #hashtags, @mentions, $symbols, URLs, and media.
   + [Extended Entities](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/Entities_JSON_Native.md) - Contains up to four native photos.

+  + Places
+  + Coordinates

   + Retweeted Status - Contains the original Tweet, the one that was Retweeted.
   + Quoted Status - Contains the original Tweet, the one that was Quoted.

 For a detailed introduction to how Tweets are encoded in JSON, see [HERE]().  <-- arriving soon?
+For information on what PowerTrack Operators match on what JSON metadata, and what Operators are available in what Twitter products, see [HERE]().

 These JSON attribute dictionaries are specifically for the Tweets delivered by the following Twitter products:
 + Twitter Firehose